d-kiselev/waves-mining-probability/README.md

 # waves-mining-probability
-Mining probability in Waves blockchain
+Mining probability in Waves blockchain.

 # Input
 Address for which it is needed to calculate the probability of mining.

 # Output

-* number of blocks (within the last 24 hours).
+* number of blocks (within the last 24 hours)
-* stake share of the address (at current height).
+* stake share of the address (at current height)
-* estimated blocks = stake share * number of blocks.
+* estimated blocks = stake share * number of blocks
-* mined blocks (within the last 24 hours).
+* mined blocks (within the last 24 hours)
-* performance ratio = mined blocks / estimated blocks.
+* performance ratio = mined blocks / estimated blocks